-Children with ADD and ADHD have a lot in common which means they can benefit from some of the same accommodations.
+Children with different presentations of ADHD have a lot in common.
+This means they can benefit from some of the same accommodations.

 - Approach group work with care.
 Because children with hyperactivity and impulsivity can sometimes have difficulty interacting with their peers, it’s important to plan ahead.
-Think carefully about the group dynamics and personalities of the students in your class and take care to always assign students with ADD or ADHD an appropriate partner.
-If you prefer to allow the class to self-organize, make sure two students with ADHD and ADD are not in the same group and try to pair a child with ADD with a student who will engage him or her.
+Think carefully about the group dynamics and personalities of the students in your class and take care to always assign students with ADHD an appropriate partner.
+If you prefer to allow the class to self-organize, make sure two students with ADHD are not in the same group and try to pair a child with a predominantly inattentive presentation or ADD with a student who will engage him or her.

 - Encourage active reading and note-taking.
-Students with both types of ADHD can benefit from learning how to annotate texts and write their reactions and thoughts in the margins.
-This is a great way to harness and re-direct energy in the form of a tactile activity.
-Whereas they may be on guard about their writing, fearing low marks for spelling, students should be informed that making notes during reading is an informal process.
+Students with ADHD can benefit from learning how to annotate texts and write their reactions and thoughts in the margins.
+This is a great way to harness and redirect energy in the form of a tactile activity.
+Whereas they may be on guard about their writing, fearing low grades for spelling, students should be informed that making notes during reading is an informal process.
 You may also want to teach children with hyperactivity and impulsivity to incorporate movement while reading, such as running a ruler down the page.
 For chapter books, make charts of main characters and events to facilitate reading comprehension.

 - Have one on one meetings at a scheduled time.
 Instead of expecting your student to open up to you while their peers are still filtering in and out of the classroom, schedule regular sessions to discretely check in on their learning.
 You may or may not want to involve parents in the discussion.
 It helps to get to know your students so they feel supported and are aware that you understand and are willing to help meet their needs.

 If you found this list helpful, you may also be interested in these articles: